 University of Missouri Graduate School

 Columbia, MO 65211

 Note: Summer semesters not included.
 The overall limits are two degrees or seven years (eight, for the last scenario), whichever comes first.
 For all master’s work, the student is limited to three years, or six semesters, of support.Tuition Support Process for Academic and Non-Academic Units

 A student who had a tuition waiver for the fall and spring semesters will receive a waiver for the following summer automatically.

 A student without support in past two consecutive semesters may be eligible for summer tuition support if the department completes a Tuition Support Program form to include summer support and the student:

-Resident tuition and non-resident fees.
+- Resident tuition

-Incidental fees, including, but not limited to, information technology, activity, health, recreation center, or supplemental course fees.
+- Incidental fees, including, but not limited to, information technology, activity, health, recreation center, or supplemental course fees.